koola123/chat/README.md

 In the App.js file replace the firebaseConfig variable with the configuration info from your own Firestore database:

-then run the following commands:
+Then run the following commands:
 ````
 firebase.initializeApp({
   apiKey: "your-api-key",